kawu/concraft-pl/README.md

     concraft-pl server model.gz +RTS -N -A4M -qg1 -I0

-Run `concraft server --help` to learn more about possible server-mode options.
+Run `concraft-pl server --help` to learn more about possible server-mode options.

-The client mode works just like the tagging model.
+The client mode works just like the tagging mode.
 The only difference is that, instead of supplying your client with a model, you need to specify the port number (in case you used a custom one when starting the server; otherwise, the default port number will be used).

     concraft-pl client --port 10101 < input.txt > output.plain

-Run `concraft client --help` to learn more about possible client-mode options.
+Run `concraft-pl client --help` to learn more about possible client-mode options.

 Tagging analysed data